damianhakert/damianhakert.github.io/source/_posts/2016-03-14-gitlab-in-case-you-missed-it.md

 As it turns out, there is a command [`git request-pull`](https://git-scm.com/docs/git-request-pull), hence the feature title.

 Pull requests have hothing in common with this git command.
-So, technically correct name is "merge request".
+So, technically the correct name is "merge request".
-[Learn more](https://about.gitlab.com/2016/01/27/comparing-terms-gitlab-github-bitbucket/) on terminology difference, if you're interested.
+[Learn more](https://about.gitlab.com/2016/01/27/comparing-terms-gitlab-github-bitbucket/) on terminology differences, if you're interested.

 The terminology was just a part of the deal.
 When reading the documentation, I discovered something called "omnibus" and